cknd/stackprinter/README.md

 ## Log exceptions
 Call `show` or `format` in an except block to generate a detailed traceback.

-By default, this produces a plain text string.
-Pass `style='color'` to get colorful semantic highlighting.
+By default, this generates plain text.
+Pass `style='color'` to get semantic highlighting.
 For the full set of configs see the docs of `format`.

 ```python
 import stackprinter